jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 (5) Subsections (2) to (4) apply to a finding of, or sentence for, contempt of court with the necessary modifications.

 ### 352 Revesting and restitution of property on conviction
-(1) The operation of an order for the restitution of property to a person made on a conviction, and the operation in that case of the provisions of section 26(1) of the Sale of Goods Act 1908 as to the revesting of the property in stolen goods on conviction, is suspended—
+(1) The operation of an order for the restitution of property to a person made on a conviction, and the operation in that case of the provisions of section 152(1) of the Contract and Commercial Law Act 2017 as to the revesting of the property in stolen goods on conviction, is suspended—
   (a) in all cases until the end of any period for filing a notice of appeal or notice of application for leave to appeal against conviction or sentence; and
   (b) if a notice of appeal against conviction or sentence is filed, until the appeal is determined or abandoned unless the court orders otherwise.
-(2) A suspension that applies to the operation of an order or of section 26(1) of the Sale of Goods Act 1908 until an appeal is determined does not take effect as to the property in question if the conviction is set aside on appeal.
+(2) A suspension that applies to the operation of an order or of section 152(1) of the Contract and Commercial Law Act 2017 until an appeal is determined does not take effect as to the property in question if the conviction is set aside on appeal.
 (3) The court in which a conviction is entered may direct that there be no suspension under subsection (1) if it considers that the title to the property is not in dispute.
 (4) The first appeal court may set aside or vary any order made on conviction for the restitution of any property to any person, although the conviction itself is not set aside.